Skip to content

 DOVO-SEDEE’s Contained Detonating Chamber (CDC) was for many years the only such facility in Europe, and plays a vital role in enabling the destruction of shells containing the Clark toxin.
 With these shell type’s comprised of high levels of Arsenic, Clark shells can only be destroyed in the chamber’s blast proof interior.
 Due to the exposure of high-levels of Arsenic, this process requires that its operators wear bio-chemical protective suits.

 Recovering The Past would not exist without the enormous support provided by DOVO-SEDEE and its personnel.
+In 2015, the work made its public debut at the Palais Des Nations, Geneva.
 In 2017, the work was exhibited at the world renowned In Flanders Fields Museum, Ypres, at which it was viewed by more than 40,000 visitors.

-It formed a part of Belgium’s centenary commemorations of the Great War.
-Recovering The Past is unique in being only art project produced during the commemorations, which documented a bomb-disposal team’s operations on a former Great War battlefield.
+As a component of Belgium’s centenary commemorations of the Great War, Recovering The Past will remain forever unique in being alone in documenting the work of a modern-day bomb-disposal team on a former Great War battlefield.

 The exhibition’s message is relayed through more than the work of DOVO-SEDEE alone.
 Enter the Australian connection.